mwanyumba7/TalksandEvents/Talks/README.md

 <p data-v-68dca13d=""> Getting Started With Data Science The Right Way<br data-v-68dca13d=""><strong data-v-68dca13d="">Google I/O Extended Nairobi</strong> • <em data-v-68dca13d="">June 4th, 2022</em> • <a target="_blank" rel="noopener" href="https://gdg.community.dev/events/details/google-gdg-nairobi-presents-google-io-2022-extended-nairobi/" >See Event</a></p>

 <p>Technical Writing 101<br><strong>GDSC Kabarak University Meet-up</strong> • <em>May 28th, 2022</em> • <a target="_blank" rel="noopener" href="https://gdsc.community.dev/events/details/developer-student-clubs-kabarak-university-presents-technical-writing/">See Event</a></p>

+<h2><span>Talks That Didn't Happen</span></h2>

+This section highlights my unwavering commitment to delivering valuable content, even in the face of unforeseen circumstances.
+I understand that unexpected events can lead to cancellations, so I make every effort to make up for setbacks by sharing talks on my YouTube channel.
+I firmly believe that adaptability and resilience are critical traits to succeed in any field.

+My goal is to keep the flow of knowledge uninterrupted, and I take this responsibility seriously.
+Regardless of the situation, I remain focused on delivering high-quality content that provides value to my audience.
+I believe that transparency is key, and I am always open about the reasons behind any cancellations or delays.
+By doing so, I hope to earn the trust of my audience and continue to build a community of learners who are passionate about acquiring knowledge.

+<p>Explaining Machine Learning Models with Interactive Techniques in Python<br><strong>PyGotham TV 2023</strong> • <em>Friday, Oct.
+6 & Saturday, Oct.
+7 2023</em>  • <a href=https://2023.pygotham.tv/talks/explaining-machine-learning-models-with-interactive-techniques-in-python/>See Event</a>